posmishka/linux/server/sql/mysql-users.md

 mysql-users
 ===========
 # Remote user
 In order to connect remotely you have to have MySQL bind port 3306 to your machine's IP address in my.cnf.
-Then you have to have created the user in both localhost and '%' wildcard and grant permissions on
+Then you have to have created the user in both localhost and '%' wildcard and grant permissions on database.

 # Change user password
 ```